Intranets vs. Extranets: What’s the Difference?

 Extranets are Built for Complexity - Controlled Access on a Private Network

 Extranets are suited for managing extremely complex business processes and relationships, communication, and collaboration - beyond what an intranet can achieve on its own.
 For example, Hewlett Packard uses an extranet to support its ecosystem of global partners.
 The company has to support 650,000 users across 174 countries in 25 languages.
 Moving everyone onto a single, global URL was groundbreaking for managing the company’s relationships with all of its partners.

 Likewise, Volkswagen Group France uses both a modern intranet and an extranet to manage more than 30,000 users across 5 brand sites.
-While the intranet features employee-specific services for team members, such as booking a conference room, the extranet allows all authorised dealers to receive company news and other information they need for day-to-day business.
+While the intranet features employee-specific services for team members, such as booking a conference room, the extranet allows all authorized dealers to receive company news and other information they need for day-to-day business.
 Integration with the intranet allows them to access the same repository of business documents, making content management easier for Volkswagen’s team.

 Comparison Between Both Networks

 Powerful Search Functions - Because they are both based on modern web technologies, both intranets and extranets feature powerful search functionalities that significantly help today’s knowledge workers in locating the right documents and features.
 This is particularly important in an extranet context, assisting disparate external groups with cross-company collaboration that keeps everyone on the same page, literally.

 External Software Integration - Both intranets and extranets have the capability for facilitating software integrations, although the exact application of this feature will vary project by project, and collaboration ecosystem by ecosystem.
 These integrations help both employees and external parties by housing familiar tools within the one space - this could be anything from Google Workspace (formerly G Suite) to Office 365, Salesforce, Slack, SharePoint Online, and more.
 It’s all about improving collaboration and productivity.